Signs and Symptoms of Blood Clots

 Learn more about how a DVT is diagnosed here.

 Clots can break off from a DVT and travel to the lung, causing a pulmonary embolism (PE), which can be fatal.
-The signs and symptoms of a PE include:
+The signs and symptoms of a PE may include but are not limited to:

 Call an ambulance or 9-1-1 immediately for treatment in the ER if you experience these PE symptoms.